Community Eligibility Provision

 Where can I find which schools are eligible?

 States were required to post a list of eligible and near-eligible schools by May 1st.
-Check out this map and click on your state to see the list of schools.
-If your state has not published the list yet, contact your state agency.
+Use this database to see the list of eligible schoolsin your state.

 More Information and Resources